vladigleba/vladigleba.github.io/posts/basics/death.md

 > *I am he that liveth, and was dead*; and, behold, I am alive for evermore, amen; and *have the keys of hell and of death*.
 {% ct 'Revelation 1:18' %}

-Jesus uses the state of sleep as a metaphor for death because He knows there will be a resurrection at the second coming.
-This will be a resurrection of those who died in Christ because He was the only One who conquered death.
+The resurrection is possible because of Jesus, for He alone has conquered death.

 ## Will there be a second resurrection?